 “What if.”
 Those two words seem innocuous enough.
-But they have the power to stop happiness in its tracks.
+But they have a sneaky dark side.
 Unhappy people have a tendency to conjure up worst-case situations.
 For example, instead of being happy that they’ve met a nice person on a date, they’ll start down the “what if” path.

 What if they don’t like me?
 What if they don’t call me?
 What if they’re an ax murderer?
 How about think, “What if this goes great?”
-Imagine the best case scenario… You will gravitate towards which ever one you imagine.
+Imagine the best case scenario… In most situations, you’ll gravitate towards which ever one you imagine.